northsaluki615/mike-and-tech/content/posts/2017-08-09-upgrade-that-old-wired-printer.md

 4. Manage printers
 5. Select the printer you want to add

-Now that the printer is added, you can manage it at https =//www.google.com/cloudprint/.
+Now that the printer is added, you can manage it at https//www.google.com/cloudprint/.
 Here you can share the printer with anyone with a Google account.

 ##### Takeaways and future thoughts